 And for that, they were called hippies, tree-huggers and any number of pejorative environmentalist monikers.
 But they didn’t care.
 They shrugged off the short-sighted labels and persevered, pushing PV as a viable alternative energy source and lauding the environmental impact of solar power.

-It worked.
-In 2016, the U.S. increased its solar installations by 95%, the highest growth rate on record, and today, solar energy adoption is at an all-time high.
+Today, solar energy adoption is thriving.
+In just the first quarter of 2019, the U.S. installed 2.7 gigawatts (GW) of solar power—enough to generate energy for nearly 13 million homes.
+Moreover, total U.S. PV capacity is expected to double by 2024.
 Only now, it’s not just the environmentalists championing the cause.
 According to a SunPower survey*, 87% of business respondents cite saving money as one of the primary reasons for funding solar projects—with some projected to save hundreds of thousands of dollars (or more) in electricity costs over the life of their commercial solar panel system.

 While financial gain has risen to the number one solar energy benefit position, environmental impact is still very much in the mix, followed by brand elevation in third place.